 When making your pilgrimage to Beppu, the unrivaled hot spring mecca of Japan, keep in mind that this sprawling old town in Oita Prefecture is almost as famous for its seafood cuisine as for its healing waters.
 The following is advice to the lucky traveler who makes it to this beautiful corner of Kyushu, but … Continue reading A Primer to the Seafood Delights of Beppu

-Offering a seminar on Kuromontsuki dyeing, March 17, in Nagoya Nagoya and the surrounding environs, which lay rightful claim to the birthplace of modern Japanese culture, offer the visitor to Japan unlimited potential for historical and cultural exploration.
-If one is fascinated by traditional Japanese apparel, for instance, there is no better place to study … Continue reading The Creations of Yamakatsu
+A seminar on Kuromontsuki dyeing Nagoya and the surrounding environs, which lay rightful claim to the birthplace of modern Japanese culture, offer the visitor to Japan unlimited potential for historical and cultural exploration.
+If one is fascinated by traditional Japanese apparel, for instance, there is no better place to study the art of silk kimono … Continue reading The Creations of Yamakatsu